core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
 : 2.01 "Created" or 201 "Created".
-The Location header
-  MUST be included with the new resource entry for the endpoint.
-This Location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration.
-The resource returned in the Location is for the purpose of updating the lifetime of the registration and for maintaining the content of the registered links, including updating and deleting links.
+The Location header option MUST be included in the response when a new registration resource is created.
+This Location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration resource.
+The registration resource location thus returned is for the purpose of updating the lifetime of the registration and for maintaining the content of the registered links, including updating and deleting links.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.